No FEAR Act

 Any AmeriCorps employee, former employee, or applicant for employment who believes they were discriminated against in violation of civil rights laws, regulations, or this policy, or subject to reprisal for opposing discrimination or participating in discrimination complaint proceedings (e.g., as a complainant or witness) should raise their concerns with our Office of Civil Rights (OCR).
 Discrimination claims should be brought to the attention of the OCR within 45 calendar days of the occurrence to be accepted for investigation in a formal complaint.

-The OCR may be reached at (202) 606-7503 or firstname.lastname@example.org.
+Service members, volunteers, employees, and applicants for Federal employment who wish to file a discrimination complaint may do so by sending an email message to email@example.com or by leaving a voice message on the Civil Rights Hotline at 1-202-606-3461.
 In addition, employees may also consider our Alternate Dispute Resolution (ADR) Program as an informal way to resolve workplace conflicts.
-If you are interested in learning more about our ADR program, please email email@example.com.
+If you are interested in learning more about our ADR program, please email firstname.lastname@example.org.

 Michael D. Smith

 Chief Executive Officer